henryware/jvm-regex-benchmarks/README.md

 - [**Locate All Torture Test**](https://henryware.github.io/jvm-regex-benchmarks/Locate_All_Torture_Test.html)  `/a(.*X)?/g` vs `a+`.
 All tested implementations struggled with this pattern (ie `O(N²)`).

-### Locate All with Submatches

-Does the regular expression match a subset of the string?
-What are the locations and submatches of the such matches?

-This is a common poor-man's-parser use case.

-- no benchmark for this, currently.

 ### Backtracking Torture Test

 - [**Backtrack Torture